voucherifyio/voucherify-openapi/docs/guides/getting_started/Welcome-to-Voucherify.md

 ## Software vendors

 Voucherify APIs can be effectively integrated into other software tools to drastically enhance the offer of technology vendors.
-Voucherify has already been successfully incorporated into mobility technologies, booking services, and ecommerce and marketplace engines.
+Voucherify has already been successfully incorporated into mobility technologies, booking services, and e-commerce and marketplace engines.

 > 👍 Customer story – Grinta
 >